Are you fond of good food and traditional cuisine? Discover Sicilian typical dishes with this itinerary through its delicious regional recipes.

 The Catanese version, on the other hand, is declined to the masculine gender; it also allows the addition of saffron to the main ingredients.
 They prepare in a peculiar cone shape, inspired by the evocative Mount Etna, as local tradition suggests.

 Even if we can count several variations of this recipe, the traditional ingredients its stuffing consists of are classic and essential ragout, which lends it an exquisite and peculiar flavor, carrots, green peas, ham steak, and stringy mozzarella cheese.
 We point out a curiosity: there is a custom in Sicily according to which arancini are prepared chiefly on the occasion of the celebration of Saint Lucy, which takes place on December 13th.
-If you want to deepen your knowledge about Sicilian cuisine, get the chance to visit the magnificent city of Palermo, rich in art, history, culture, and evocative monuments.
+If you want to deepen your knowledge about Sicilian food and cuisine, get the chance to visit the magnificent city of Palermo, rich in art, history, culture, and evocative monuments.
 In particular, you will discover the arancini local variant, garnished with a butter-based mixture to satisfy your craving for appealing and tempting culinary delicacies.

-7. Trapani-style couscous
+7. Sicilian food: Trapani-style couscous

-Typical sicilian food - Trapanese cous cous
+Typical Sicilian food Tapanese cous cous

-If you go to the evocative locality of Trapani, the city of two seas at the centre of the Mediterranean, embellished with Baroque, Renaissance, and Art Nouveau architectural elements, we recommend tasting one of insular typical dishes, the delicious Trapani-style couscous recipe.
+If you go to the evocative locality of Trapani, the city of two seas at the centre of the Mediterranean, embellished with Baroque, Renaissance, and Art Nouveau architectural elements, we recommend tasting one of insular typical dishes, the delicious Trapanese couscous recipe.

 First of all, it is one of the Sicilian typical dishes, hailing from Maghrebi culture and tradition, imported to Sicily thanks to the commercial relationships that have taken place by local fishermen during the Arab domination.
 Above all the significant difference concerning the preparation methods widespread in North Africa lies in the choice of raw materials, such as suitable fishes for soups, among which we can cite snapper, gilthead bream, and tub gurnard.